FrancescoQ/ESP32_Theremin/EFFECTS_IMPLEMENTATION_PLAN.md

 ---

-## Phase C: ChorusEffect Implementation (with Oscillator-Based LFO)
+## Phase C: ChorusEffect Implementation (with Oscillator-Based LFO) ✅ COMPLETE

 **Design Decision:** The chorus effect uses the existing `Oscillator` class as its LFO instead of implementing a separate phase accumulator.
 This provides:
 - **Performance benefit**: Uses optimized sine LUT instead of sin() calls (~100x faster)
 - **Code reuse**: Leverages proven phase accumulator logic
 - **Architectural elegance**: LFO is conceptually an oscillator
 - **Future flexibility**: Easy to experiment with different LFO waveforms

+**Critical Bug Fixed:** The `Oscillator::setFrequency()` method was constraining frequencies to a minimum of 20 Hz (audio range), which prevented LFO use.
+The constraint was updated to allow 0.1-20000 Hz, enabling sub-audio modulation frequencies (0.1-10 Hz) for effects while still protecting against invalid values.

 ### C.1 Extend Oscillator Class for LFO Use